The Denver Scholarship Foundation makes college possible for thousands of Denver Public Schools graduates each year.

 Steve is a frequent lecturer on bankruptcy and creditors' rights topics.
 Prior to joining the firm, he was a founding member at Cage, Williams, Abelman in Denver.

-Eula Adams is currently part owner of Xcore Computer Corporation.
+Eula Adams is currently Chief Executive Officer of Neuromonics.
+Neuromonics is a privately held tinnitus therapy company based in Westminster, CO focused on the treatment and management of tinnitus (ringing in the ear).
+Previously he was part owner of Xcore Computer Corporation.
 Xcore designs, assembles and markets a line of low cost, low maintenance and low energy netbooks, keyboard computers and touch pad computing devices which are distributed globally.

 He has over 39 years of experience in the financial accounting, financial services and technology industries.
 During an 18 year tenure with Deloitte (Touche Ross until the merger with Deloitte in 1989) he gained experience in numerous industries such as higher education, government (federal, state and local), financial services, manufacturing and services.